-Templates can specify one or more preconditions which ensure that the contract is created only if a certain threshold is achieved by the creator of the contract.
+Templates can specify one or more preconditions that ensure that the contract is created only if a certain threshold is achieved by the creator of the contract.
 The last element of the template outline structure is “choices”.
 This defines the range of choices which the executor of the contract can exercise.

-The choice structure identifies the controller, or the party which is responsible for exercising the choice.
-Other elements of this structure include consumability, a name, a return type, choice arguments and a choice body.
+The choice structure identifies the controller or the party which is responsible for exercising the choice.
+Other elements of this structure include consumability, a name, a return type, choice arguments, and a choice body.

-Comparing DAML and Smart Contracts
+Comparing DAML vs Smart Contracts

-Like earlier explained, smart contracts is a vital component of the distributed ledger technology (DLT).
+Like earlier explained, smart contracts are a vital component of the distributed ledger technology (DLT).
 In public blockchains, two anonymous parties can create a smart contract to facilitate a certain transaction but the data remains stored on the public ledger.
 This is to say that all participants in the network can view the details of the deal to ascertain its authenticity.
 As such, enforcement of trust is possible.

 In private, or permissioned DLTs, all parties are known but only those parties involved in a given transaction have access to that transaction’s data.
 Trust is still maintained through mechanisms that allow participants to validate all transactions to which they have access.

-For instance, smart contracts can have a self-executing mechanism which kicks in motion on cue from set deadlines (also called triggering events).
+For instance, smart contracts can have a self-executing mechanism that kicks in motion on cue from set deadlines (also called triggering events).
 In public networks, any interested party can analyze the activity of the smart contracts such that any anomaly can be identified.

 Smart contracts have a number of benefits which include immutability of data.
-In the basic terms, immutability refers to the impossibility of data alteration from its original state.
+In basic terms, immutability refers to the impossibility of data alteration from its original state.
 This is to say that the data cannot be erased or altered in any manner conceivable.

-Properties of smart contracts
+Properties of Smart Contracts

-- Proof of obligations and rights
+Proof of Obligations and Rights

 One critical feature that smart contracts must possess is that one does not have to transact without being comfortable with the whole process.
 In essence, agreeing to enter a contract is completely voluntary but the consequences are compulsory.
 Therefore, the user must reliably and ably consider the future implications of the contract that one signs on to.
 The smart contract must guarantee that this is always the case, something that can be very difficult to get right.